 by VipulaThis July, I fell in love with Hong Kong.
 It was quick and unexpected and on short three- day stopover trip en route to Los Angeles.
 With temperatures in the 90s and typhoon season humidity, those few days are a sweaty blur in my mind.
 But I remember the feeling of being in a giant mass of humanity, of a place of some importance.
 As I boarded my flight back home, I carried specific images…

-St. Louis, Missouri is a town of considerable historical importance, especially as it was the frontier for the western exploration of America.
+St. Louis, Missouri, is a town of considerable historical importance, especially as it was the frontier for the western exploration of America.
 Somehow it has never reached the size and buzz of the bigger metropolises of the United States.
-It does have its own unique charm, and some neighborhoods provide an opportunity for walking, shopping, eating, and people-watching.
+It has its own unique charm, and some neighborhoods provide an opportunity for walking, shopping, eating, and people-watching.
 Grand Boulevard near SLU is a great place to spend your evening.
-You can start by taking…
+You can start by taking a…

 Located across the narrow Straits of Gibraltar, Morocco has been Europe’s gateway to Africa.
-For many years ruled by both France & Spain, the free Morocco of today asserts its Islamic & Berber heritage.
-I recommend the following books for your first time Morocco travels.
+For many years ruled by both France and Spain, the free Morocco of today asserts its Islamic & Berber heritage.
+I recommend the following books for your first time in Morocco.
 These will help plan your trip and familiarize yourself with the rich and conflicted history of this small country in North Africa.
 Fodor’s Travel : Essential Morocco From the multicultural…